Teachers and tutors insurance

 What is teachers insurance?

-Our comprehensive insurance for teachers and tutors will help you feel confident that you are covered for a range of potential insurance claims.
-Whether it’s an allegation of poor teaching practice, or the theft of equipment that stops you from teaching for a while, or an injury a student sustains whilst under your tutelage.
+Our comprehensive insurance for tutors and teachers will help you feel confident that you are covered for a range of potential insurance claims.
+Whether it’s an allegation of poor teaching practice, or the theft of equipment that stops you from teaching for a while, or an injury a student sustains whilst under your care.

-Our range of insurance policies, including professional indemnity insurance and public liability cover will respond to cover legal fees incurred and compensation awards you could be liable for because of a claim against you.
+Our range of tutors insurance policies, including professional indemnity insurance and public liability cover, will respond to cover legal fees incurred and compensation awards you could be liable for because of a claim against you.
+Whatever you need, teacher and tutor insurance can be tailored to suit you from a range of different covers.

 Why do teachers and tutors need insurance?